Network North Wales: 2021 Metro Development Plan

-2029 plan
+Previous 2029 plan

 On 10 September 2021, the Welsh Government published their priority plans on the North Wales Metro up to 2029, ahead of a visit by Deputy Minister for Climate Change Lee Waters (who has responsibility for transport affairs in Wales) to Wrexham General, on the same day.
 His visit marked the works carried out by the government on the project following the £9 million injection into the scheme in March.
 During his visit, the deputy minister said "Our transport network will change the way we travel by creating modern, sustainable bus, rail and cycling and walking networks, creating a range of work and leisure opportunities while reducing the environmental impact.[...]
 [The transport network] will play a critical role in delivering the priorities and objectives of our ambitious new transport strategy, Y Llwybr Newydd and helping us meet our target of 45% of journeys being made by public transport or active travel by 2040, helping to reduce road congestion, carbon emissions and air pollution".

 The plan set out more ambitious projects set out by the Welsh government, including: